Why Do I Crave Sugar After a Meal [+ How to Break This Habit]

 I love reading your blog as I’m super keen to stop emotional and binge eating!

 Can you help?
 I always crave something sweet after lunch and dinner.
 After I finish my main meals, I always get really strong sugar cravings and feel like I need to eat chocolate or lollies.

-Why do I get these sugar cravings after meals and how do I break this habit?!
+Why do I crave sugar after a meal and how do I break this habit?!

-You're not alone!
-So many people I speak to get sweet or sugar cravings after mains meals like lunch and dinner.
-Here's why...
+You’re not alone!
+So many people I speak to are craving sweets or sugar after main meals like lunch and dinner.
+Here’s why…

 Craving sweet food after meals is a habit – or learned association.

 If you always have something sweet to eat after a meal, then your body will start to expect something sweet.

 Your body will nag you until it gets a sweet fix because you’ve trained your body to think that a meal isn’t finished until you eat something sweet.

 Sugar cravings can be especially strong after dinner and lunch.
 That’s because we typically eat dessert after lunch or dinner – but not breakfast.
 Your body isn’t in the habit of having a sweet treat after breakfast.

 Why do I crave sugar after a meal, and not something savoury?